Incendies: Plot

 After traveling to her mother's native country, Jeanne gradually uncovers this past and persuades Simon to join her.
-With help from Lebel, they learn their brother's name is Nihad of May (the month he was born in) and track down Chamseddine.
-Simon meets with him, and he reveals the war-mad Nihad was captured by the nationalists, turned by them, trained as a torturer, and then sent to Kfar Ryat, where he took the name Abou Tarek, making him both the twins' maternal half-brother and father; as such, both letters are addressed to the same person.
+With help from Lebel, they learn their brother's name is Nihad of May (the month he was born in) and track down Chamseddine, a local warlord.
+Simon meets with him and Chamseddine reveals that he attacked the orphanage in Kfar Khout, where he spared the children and converted Nihad into an Islamic child soldier.
+He then reveals the war-mad Nihad was captured by the nationalists, turned by them, trained as a torturer, and then sent to Kfar Ryat, where he took the name Abou Tarek, making him both the twins' maternal half-brother and father; as such, both letters are addressed to the same person.
 Like Nawal, Nihad's superiors gave him a new life in Canada after the war.
-By chance, Nawal encountered him at a Canadian swimming pool and saw both the tattoo (proving him as her son) and his face (proving him as her rapist).
+By chance, Nawal encountered him at a Canadian swimming pool and saw both the tattoo and his face, realizing her long-lost son was her rapist all along.
 The shock of learning the truth caused Nawal to suffer a stroke, which led to her decline and untimely death at age 60.

 The twins find Nihad in Canada and deliver Nawal's letters to him.
 He opens both of them; the first letter addresses him as the twins' father, the rapist, and is filled with contempt.
 The second letter addresses him as the twins' brother and is instead written with caring words, saying that he, as Nawal's son, is deserving of love.
 Horrified at the truth, Nihad tries to chase after the twins, but they are gone.

 Nawal gets her gravestone.
 Sometime later, Nihad visits it.